BasicWolf/archived-concrete-settings/docs/src/advanced.rst

    assert AppSettings.DEBUG.type_hint is bool

-Type annotation is intended for validators, such as :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>`.
+The ``type_hint`` attribute is intended for validators.
-It fails validation if the type of the setting's value does not correspond to the type hint.
+For example, the built-in :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` fails validation if the type of the setting value does not correspond to the defined type hint.

-.. _setting_declration_validators:
+.. _setting_definition_validators:

 Validators
 ..........

 Validators is a collection of callables which validate the value of the setting.
-The interface of the callable is defined in :meth:`Validator protocol <concrete_settings.types.Validator.__call__>`.
+The interface of the callable is defined in the :meth:`Validator protocol <concrete_settings.types.Validator.__call__>`.
 If validation fails, a validator raises :class:`SettingsValidationError <concrete_settings.exceptions.SettingsValidationError>` with failure details.
-Individual Setting validators are supplied in ``validators`` argument of an explicit Setting declaration.
+Individual Setting validators are supplied in ``validators`` argument of an explicit Setting definition.
-Also some :ref:`behaviors <setting_declration_behaviors>` add certain validators to a setting.
+Also some :ref:`behaviors <setting_definition_behaviors>` add certain validators to a setting.

-The *mandatory validators* are applied to every Setting in Settings.
+The *mandatory validators* are applied to every Setting in Settings class.
 They are defined
 in :attr:`Settings.mandatory_validators <concrete_settings.Settings.mandatory_validators>` tuple.
 The *default validators* are applied to a Setting that has no validators of its own.